 SpareBank 1 SMN has one class of ECs.
-Through the articles of association, and in the work of the Board of Directors and management team, emphasis is given to equal treatment of all EC holders and equal opportunity for them to exercise influence.
+Through the articles of association and Board of Directors, emphasis is given to equal treatment of all EC holders and equal opportunity for them to exercise influence.
 All ECs confer an identical voting right.
-The Bank abides by the financial institutions act's provisions regulating holdings and voting rights insofar as these provisions apply to savings Banks with equity certificates.
+The bank abides by the financial institutions act's provisions regulating holdings and voting rights insofar as these provisions apply to savings banks with equity certificates.